Man convicted of terror ties faces charges in Mumbai attacks

-Rana, 59, was serving a 14-year sentence when he was granted early release from a Los Angeles federal prison last week because of poor health and a bout of coronavirus, prosecutors said.
-He was arrested two days later and remains in custody in LA because he faces extradition to India on murder conspiracy charges, prosecutors said.
+Rana, 59, was serving a 14-year sentence when he was granted early release from a Los Angeles federal prison last week because of poor health and a bout of coronavirus, but he never got out before being arrested to face extradition to India, prosecutors said.

+He has been charged with murder and murder conspiracy in India, according to court documents.
+A request for comment to Rana’s public defender was not immediately returned.

-Rana was convicted in Chicago of providing support for the Pakistani terror group, Lashkar-e-Taiba, which planned the India attack, and for supporting a never-carried-out plot to attack a Danish newspaper that printed cartoons of the Prophet Muhammad in 2005.
+Rana was convicted in Chicago in 2011 of providing material support to the Pakistani terror group, Lashkar-e-Taiba, which planned the India attack, and for supporting a never-carried-out plot to attack a Danish newspaper that printed cartoons of the Prophet Muhammad in 2005.
 The cartoons angered many Muslims because pictures of the prophet are prohibited in Islam.

-Jurors cleared Rana of a more serious charge of providing support to the 10 men who carried out the attacks in Mumbai, India’s largest city, that killed 166, injured nearly 240 and caused $1.5 billion in damage.
+Jurors cleared Rana of a more serious charge of providing support for the attacks in Mumbai, India’s largest city, that killed 166, injured nearly 240 and caused $1.5 billion in damage.

-Rana’s lawyer said he had been duped by his high school buddy, David Coleman Headley, an admitted terrorist who plotted the Mumbai attacks and the government’s chief witness who testified to avoid the death penalty.
-The defense called Headley a habitual liar and manipulator.
+Rana’s lawyer said he had been duped by his high school buddy, David Coleman Headley, an admitted terrorist who plotted the Mumbai attacks.
+The defense called Headley, the government’s chief witness who testified to avoid the death penalty, a habitual liar and manipulator.

 Rana was accused of allowing Headley to open a branch of his Chicago-based immigration law business in Mumbai as a cover story and travel as a representative of the company in Denmark.